Frequently Asked Questions

-The short abstract is for publication in the printed EPA program.
+The short abstract is for publication in the pdf online version of the program and it appears in the mobile app.
 The long abstract is used by the EPA Program Committee to make the decisions as to which proposals are accepted.

 What are the word limits on the long and short abstracts?

 The word limit for the short abstract is 75 words.
 Long abstracts should be between 500-1000 words.
 References do not count toward the word total and should be included in the long abstract.

 What do I do if my area is not listed among the available categories?